jymchng/python-newtype-dev/docs/api/newtype.md

 ## Type System Components

-These are internal components that power Python NewType.
+These are internal components that power python-newtype.
 While they're not typically used directly, understanding them can be helpful for advanced usage or debugging.

 ### NewTypeInit Descriptor